Customize Your Cost Rates

-Click the hyperlink Reapply Rates to apply your current cost rates.
-You’ll only have to click Reapply Rates if a staffer’s hours have been submitted and you want the custom cost rates to apply to the submitted hours.
+Click the Reapply Rates button to apply your current cost rates.
+You’ll only have to click this if a staffer’s hours have been submitted and you want the custom cost rates to apply to the submitted hours.
 If a staffer’s submitted hours have been invoiced, then the custom rate won’t update.

 You don’t have to fill out each field to use the custom cost rate feature.
 In the image below, we created a custom cost rate for our staffer, Ben, without specifying the category or task.
 When Ben logs time to any task to this project, his custom cost rate is $50 effective on July 6, 2018.